ELEMENTARY SCHOOL TESTS

 - 5th grade Mathematics, Reading and Science

-The State of Texas Assessments of Academic Readiness (STAAR™) replaces the Texas Assessment of Knowledge and Skills (TAKS) starting in the 2011-2012 school year.
+The State of Texas Assessments of Academic Readiness (STAAR™) replaced the Texas Assessment of Knowledge and Skills (TAKS) starting in the 2011-2012 school year.
+STAAR evaluates a student's knowledge of the state curriculum standards, known as the Texas Essential Knowledge and Skills (TEKS).
 STAAR™ includes assessments in the following grades and subjects at the elementary level:

 3rd – Mathematics & Reading (including English and Spanish versions)